 Specifically, China has to agree with Greece, Serbia, North Macedonia, as well as Central European countries.

-The benefits of the Greece – Danube Canal for China
+The benefits of the Greece – central Europe Canal for China

 If indeed China’s canal trade route materializes, Balkan and Central Europe countries would get goods cheaper and faster, while shipping exports will cost less as well.